 I enjoyed teaching so much that I became a preschool teacher at Childswork Learning Center soon after moving to Portland in 2007.
 I was the lead music teacher for my class, and I noticed that my favorite part of every work day was the 15 minutes that I taught music to my students.
 I left Childswork in 2010 to teach piano full time and had the honor and great pleasure of teaching piano to 10 of my 12 preschool students (some of whom I'm lucky enough to still teach to this day).

 I am truly grateful to have found work that I love and that feels so very meaningful.
 No two students are the same, which makes every teaching experience fresh and engaging.
 I look forward to building relationships and facing new challenges with students for many years to come.

 I use Nancy and Randall Faber's Piano Adventures series with all my students.
 These books have been an ideal fit for my teaching priorities.
 The pieces selected for each level represent a variety of musical genres from all over the world and allow students to select additional pieces from genres that interest them most.
 After a relatively short time, students are often able to teach themselves new pieces, which gives them an increasing sense of empowerment.
-The books also offer opportunities for improvisation and ear-training, two skills which lay a terrific foundation for composition by developing the player's creativity and voice.
+The books also offer consistent opportunities for composition, improvisation and ear-training, three skills which lay a terrific foundation for composition by developing the player's creativity and voice.
 The Faber series is also a favorite of mine because it entices students to practice with it's multitude of styles and song choices.

 As a reflection of my philosophy, my lessons are more student-directed than many other teachers.
 I find this to be a very important component in teaching young students in particular, but it is definitely not the traditional, classical approach.